deemp/flakes/codium/README.md

 ## Troubleshooting

+### Missing extensions

+Only one instance of `VSCodium` gets supplied extensions.
+Close other instances of `VSCodium` before opening a new one.

 ### GitHub Personal Access Token (PAT) for VS Codium extensions

 - Create a `classic` PAT with permissions: `read:user, repo, user:email, workflow`